 So, our example would be that the stovetop burner would be turned on with the pot of water on it.
 The PID Controller would be set to 212°F. As the temperature gets close to that and the water boils, the contoller would then determine how much current to send to the heating element to prevent the temperature from going over 212°.
 It would then monitor the temperature to make sure it doesn't drop below 212°.
 Should the ambient air temperature drop on the kitchen - maybe the air conditioning kicks on - the PID might also have to make an adjustment to keep the water boiling.

 Which one is right for your process?
 Well, an On/Off Controller is not bad option.
 The up and down oscillation of heat may not matter to your process.
 So you would be saving money if constant and consistent temperature is not needed or required.
 Furnaces, water heaters, even that pesky air conditioner basically uses on and off control.

 PID Control panels are used with medical equipment that needs to be sterilized.
 The tools need to reach a certain temperature and stay at that temperature for a specific amount of time.
 That's what's called a single loop setup.
 A multi-loop setup allows the controller to manage several processes at a time.
 For example, if you had to operate several ovens at the same time with different temperatures.
 There are even multi-zone controllers available that have to keep a larger heating element that might have variances in temperature across the entire process.

 Not sure which controller would be right for your application?
 Give us a call at 888-412-0122.

 If you know what you need, you can order online or talk to one of our experts.
-Our new MPC2 is a multi-zone digital PID Control Panel that can easily handle your exacting and precise temperature control needs.
+Check out our selection of Temperature Controllers and select the right one for your specific needs.